vasudevanv/uberuno/index.md

   from the draw pile and the action is taken based on the drawn card.
 If the drawn card is
     * Numbered Card : The player draws that many cards.
     * Major : The next player in turn draws 4 plus the original # of draw cards.
     * Minor : The next player in turn draws 2 plus the original # of draw cards.
     * Reverse : The player who threw the draw card on the player of the yellow one must draw the original # cards.
     * Skip : The next player in turn draws the original # of cards.
-    * Change Hands : The player draws the original # of cards and changes his entire hand with another player.
+    * Change Hands : The player draws the original # of cards and change his entire hand with another player.
 It can be blocked by the receiving player.
     * Wild : The player draws the original # of cards and then changes hands.
 It cannot be blocked by the receiving player unless they have a joker.
     * Yellow #1 : Blocks the original Yellow #1.

 * If a Yellow One is the turn card, the dealer must exchange his entire